-4.3.1 The AMCs shall calculate the TER in respect of each CIS at the end of each calendar month during the financial year of the CIS in the following manner:
+4.3.1 The AMCs shall calculate the TER in respect of each CIS in the following manner:

-Total Expenses of the CIS ÷ Average Net Asset Value of the CIS where:
+Total Expenses of the CIS - Average Net Asset Value of the CIS where:

-- (a) Total Expenses means the sum of daily expenses of the CIS from July 01 till end of the calculating month. - (b) Average Net Asset Value means the sum of daily net assets from July 01 till end of each calculating month divided by total number of days from July 01 till end of that month. - 4.3.2 The AMCs shall adjust the NAV of the CIS on the basis of TER at the end of each quarter during the financial year for the amount of expenses in excess of TER limit prescribed in regulation 60 (5) of the Regulations for that CIS by booking liability against AMC.
+- (a) Total Expenses means the sum of daily expenses of the CIS. - (b) Average Net Asset Value means the sum of daily net assets. - 4.3.2 The AMCs shall adjust the NAV of the CIS on the basis of TER at the end of each quarter during the financial year for the amount of expenses in excess of TER limit prescribed in regulation 60 (5) of the Regulations for that CIS by booking liability against AMC.
 Moreover, the reimbursement (if any) by an AMC to CIS shall be made on the basis of annual TER calculated at the end of each financial year and NAV shall be adjusted accordingly.
 The Trustee of the CIS shall ensure compliance in this regard.

-73SECP Direction No. 23 of 2016 dated July 20, 2016(not available)
+85SECP Direction No. 23 of 2016 dated July 20, 2016(not available)